Disease/ Disorder

 The most pragmatic assessment of pain must include biological, psychological, and sociological aspects.1 Secondary psychological responses and dysfunction are ubiquitous.

 A 2020 cross-sectional study showed patients with CRPS with more negative disease perceptions experienced greater pain, disability, and kinesiophobia.
 Psychological stress may influence disease progression as patients with higher levels of anxiety, perception of disability, and pain-related fear have been shown to have a worsened disease course.
 Plasma levels of epinephrine and norepinephrine were elevated in a sample of CRPS patients compared with healthy control subjects.
 While theoretically, stress and emotional distress could elevate these catecholamines, a causal relationship between social and environmental influences and the development of CRPS is far from proven.
-Further, catastrophizing, commonly seen in CRPS, has been shown to increase pro-inflammatory cytokines which may also be linked to disease progression.
-26, 27, 28
+Further, catastrophizing, commonly seen in CRPS, has been shown to increase pro-inflammatory cytokines which may also be linked to disease progression.1,34,35This psychosocial distress among CRPS patients may result in higher pain intensity compared to similar distress in a non-CRPS chronic pain patient.1

-Addressing psychologic and social factors can improve outcomes.
-The role of psychologic and social factors must be viewed with caution.
+Addressing psychologic and social factors may improve outcomes; however, neither have been proven as the cause of CRPS.1 The role of psychologic and social factors must be viewed with caution.
 It is critical to identify and aggressively treat all spheres of the pain experience.1

 Rehabilitation Management and Treatments